 3. Bone Broth and Collagen

 I use bone broth and collagen for joint discomfort, and for me at least, it works better the longer you use it.
 For the broth, I make 1-2 chickens in our crock pot every week, eat the meat, then put the bones back in the crock pot for about 20 hours to simmer in water to make broth.
 You can read more about how I make my bone broth here.
 For collagen, I put one scoop in my coffee every morning.
 I have tried different ones, and the best one in terms of taste and efficacy is Dr. Axe’s Multi Collagen.
 It has helped my joints, but has also helped skin blemishes as a nice side effect!

 4. Epsom SaltEpsom salt

 is inexpensive and easy to find, and who doesn’t love a nice warm bath when they have aches and pains?
-I add 5-6 drops lavender and/or peppermint essential oil to my Epsom baths to ease pain.
-The magnesium draws out toxins, so you need to be in the bath at least 20 minutes for it to work its magic.
+I add 5-6 drops lavender, peppermint, or some of the essential oils listed above to my Epsom baths to ease

 5. Hot and Cold